Skip to main content

 Key Tools

-# Monitor all at once
+# Monitor all power/thermal/frequency at once -- single most useful command

 sudo turbostat --interval 1

-# Set power/performance profile
+# Set power/performance profile (production-grade approach)

 tuned-adm profile <profile-name>